albirrkarim/mozilla-hubs-installation-detailed/PROBLEM_UNSOLVED.md

 jwt-secret = "jwk.json"
 ```

-I will update this repo if i have already solve this
+Thanks to dainel, Give me info about [Running PostgREST locally](https://github.com/mozilla/hubs-ops/wiki/Running-PostgREST-locally)

 ## and what is `localhost:6000`?

 I think Mozilla not providing the source code for that.
-We have to provide our own backend service

 <br>
 <br>